FB-KO/PRO/README.md

 python FB-KO.py

-Note: ( This Tools Are Paid, So You Need Permission To Use FB-KO MULTI-TOOL Tools Enjoy )
+Note: ( This Tools Are Paid, So You Need Permission To Use FB-KO PRO Tools Enjoy )

 Note: { Only BD User Knock On Whatsapp } Number > +8801917466867